DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

      - Destruction is making systems or data unavailable.

 [1.3](#1.3) Evaluate and apply security governance principles (OSG-9 Chpt 1)
+- Governance is the process in which senior management directs an organization to meet its objectives.
+Governance must involve oversight to ensure that the goals set by senior management have been met.
+When performing security governance, security managers need to keep security objectives in alignment with business objectives.
 - **Security governance**: 🌠the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org
   - 🌠Security governance is the implementation of a security solution and a management method that are tightly interconnected.
 It is NOT an IT-only issue.
   - 🌠The **top-down approach** is the aspect of security governance that is based on the idea that senior management is responsible for the success or failure of a security endeavor.